 Platform design Colour-coding adds personality to drab underground environments and enables passengers on crowded trains to quickly locate themselves.
 The most chromatically interesting stations are on the Kwun Tong Line.
 Kowloon Tong is light blue – ‘Tong’ means ‘pool’.
 Wong Tai Sin takes ‘wong’ or ‘yellow’.
 Diamond Hill is charcoal flecked with silver.
 Navy with rainbow stripes stands for Choi Hung (‘rainbow’).
 Lai Chi Kok on the Tsuen Wan Line is orange-red because that’s the colour of a ripe lychee (‘lai chi’).
 Interchange stations, Central and Mong Kok, sport eye-catching red.

-Green minibuses (HK$3 to HK$24) Cream-coloured with a green roof or stripe; they make designated stops.
+Green minibuses (HK$4 to HK$24) Cream-coloured with a green roof or stripe; they make designated stops and operate fixed fares, much like regular buses.
 You must put the exact fare in the cash box when you get in or you can use your Octopus card.
-Two popular routes are the 6 (HK$6.40) from Hankow Rd in Tsim Sha Tsui to Tsim Sha Tsui East and Hung Hom station in Kowloon, and the 1 (HK$10) to Victoria Peak from next to Hong Kong station.
+Two useful routes are the 6 (HK$6.60) from Hankow Rd in Tsim Sha Tsui to Tsim Sha Tsui East and Hung Hom station in Kowloon, and the 1 (HK$10.20) to Victoria Peak from next to Hong Kong station.
+There's a good directory of routes, costs and frequencies at www.16seats.net.

-Octopus Card (www.octopuscards.com) A rechargeable smartcard valid on the MTR and most forms of public transport.
-It also allows you to make purchases at retail outlets across the territory (such as convenience stores and supermarkets).
-The card costs HK$150 (HK$70 for children and seniors), which includes a HK$50 refundable deposit and HK$100 worth of travel.
+Octopus card (www.octopuscards.com) A rechargeable smartcard valid on the MTR and most forms of public transport.
+The card costs HK$150 (HK$70 for children and seniors), which includes a HK$50 refundable deposit (minus a HK$9 handling fee if returned within 90 days) and HK$100 worth of travel.
 Octopus fares are about 5% cheaper than ordinary fares on the MTR.
-You can buy one and recharge at any MTR station.
+You can buy one and recharge at any MTR station; the minimum rechargeable amount is HK$50.
+Exact change is required to travel on buses and trams so Octopus is the most convenient way to pay.

-Airport Express Travel Pass (one way/return HK$250/350) As well as travel to/from the airport, it allows three consecutive days of unlimited travel on the MTR.
+Airport Express Travel Pass (one way/return HK$250/350) As well as travel to/from the airport, it allows three consecutive days of mostly unlimited travel on the MTR, Light Rail and MTR Bus.